oomti/voiceAssistant-sadgamaya/docs/README.md

 ## Detailed description of the tools and technologies used
 ---

+Initial goal of the project is to integrate DialogFlow and ChatGPT, using NodeJS containers on Kubernetes as middleware.

+A desirable feature is to save user conversations in database and recall them when the user logs back

+NodeJS
+Yarn
+## Branching strategy

 ## Steps for setting up the development environment and configuring Google Cloud Platform services
 ---
 ## Best practices for code development, testing, and deployment